 What is Cities at Night?

-Cities at Night is a citizen science project whose aim is to create a Google maps style map of the world using night photographs taken by astronauts onboard the ISS.
+Cities at Night is a citizen science project that aims to create a map of the earth at night in the style of Google maps using nighttime photographs taken by astronauts onboard the ISS.

-The human eye knows right away if the camera was pointing at a city or just at the stars, which is why we created Cities at Night, a platform with 3 apps where anybody can help while looking through beautiful pictures taken from space.
+The human eye, however, knows immediately if the camera was pointing at a city or simply at the stars.
+For this reason we created Cities at Night, a platform with 3 apps with which anyone can help while enjoying beautiful pictures taken from space.

 Have you tried the 3 apps?

-With this application you can help locating which one is the city in a picture.
+With this application you can help identify the city shown in the picture.

 Building the map